CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/try-it-yourself.rst

 Results
 ===============

-Results will be saved at starter-kit/out/scores.json.
-It will be
+Results will be saved at starter-kit/out/scores.json, which is of the following form.

 .. code-block::